CST BLOG: Lab Expectations

 All Posts

-FAM134B was the first ER-phagy discovered and has been the bast characterized to date.
+FAM134B was the first ER-phagy discovered and it is the best characterized to date.
 Loss of FAM134B can sensitize cells to apoptosis when challenged by nutrient deprivation or ER stress stimuli.
 It is predominantly localized to ER sheets illustrative of the site-specific roles of the autophagy cargo receptors.
-Deletion of FAM134 has been linked to a hereditary sensory and autonomic neuropathy (HSAN).
-FAM134B has also been linked to cancer but the role it plays here may be dependent on the cancer type.
-Oncogenic activity of FAM134B has been linked to esophageal and hepatocellular carcinoma, which tumor-suppressive properties were reported in colorectal and breast carcinoma.
-Recently FAM134B has gained interest due to a role in viral infection.
-In general.
-ER-phagy is believed to function as a host defense mechanism to eliminate viruses and bacteria.
-Interestingly, some pathogens have evolved mechanisms to directly subvert ER-phagy, such as in the case with Dengue and Zika viruses which encode a protease, NS2B3, that cleaves FAM134B to inhibit its activity.
+Deletion of FAM134 has been linked to hereditary sensory and autonomic neuropathy (HSAN).
+FAM134B has also been linked to cancer, but the role it plays here may be dependent on the cancer type.
+Oncogenic activity of FAM134B has been linked to esophageal and hepatocellular carcinoma, and tumor-suppressive properties were reported in colorectal and breast carcinoma.
+Recently, FAM134B has gained interest due to its role in viral infection.
+In general, ER-phagy is believed to function as a host defense mechanism to eliminate viruses and bacteria.
+Interestingly, some pathogens have evolved mechanisms to directly subvert ER-phagy, such as the Dengue and Zika viruses, which encode a protease, NS2B3, that cleaves FAM134B to inhibit its activity.

 Following the discovery of FAM134B, several additional ER-phagy cargo receptors have been identified that can regulate ER-phagy at different sites, under different stimuli, and different cell types.
 While FAM134B primarily mediates degradation of ER sheets, other ER autophagy cargo receptors, like RTN3L and ATL3, mediate degradation of tubular ER.
-CCPG1 has gained interest as cargo receptor that is transcriptionally regulated in response to ER stress.
+CCPG1 has gained interest as a cargo receptor that is transcriptionally regulated in response to ER stress.
 CCPG1 also binds to FIP200 as a potential alternative mechanism for recruitment of autophagic machinery.
-There is also increasing awareness that post-translational modification help regulate of ER-phagy.
-Of note here, under conditions of ER-stress, FAM134B is phosphorylated which can the help facilitate ER-phagy.
+There is also increasing awareness that post-translational modifications help regulate ER-phagy.
+Of note here, under conditions of ER stress, FAM134B is phosphorylated, which facilitates ER-phagy.
 More recently, using a novel ER-phagy fluorescent reporter assay, Liang et al. identified a role for UFMylation in promoting ER-phagy.
 Downstream signaling of UFMylation is an area that requires further exploration.

 Read other blogs in our autophagy series: